We're so glad we asked. Here’s the answer to your burning question:

 It all begins with a little plant called Nicotiana Tabacum, or the tobacco plant.
-Leaves are removed from the plant and taken inside.
-They're then strung on wood strips called "laths" to dry out and cure.
-This takes a month or two, and then it's on to the next step.
+Leaves are removed from the plant and taken inside for processing into the cigars you love.
+They're strung on wood strips called "laths" to dry out and cure.
+It takes about a month or two to fully complete this process.

 Step 2: Aging

 The main vein has to be removed from the filler leaves so that they'll burn properly.
 The cigar craftsman places a thimble knife on their finger and carefully separates the leaf from the vein.
 Once ready, they're placed into piles called "books," wrapped in bales, and then steamed to restore some moisture.

 At this point, the leaves are ready for hand rolling.
 Little leaves and broken leaves will become filler, they are the central leaves that make a cigar smokable.
 These filler leaves are bunched together, then larger leaves are used for an inner wrapping called the "binder."
 This binder will hold things in place so that the true outer layer can be done artfully.

 It's worthwhile to note that many cigars mix and match leaves from different plants to create a rich, complex flavor and smoke.

 This is where the magic happens and a perfectly made cigar is born.

 Step 5: Wrapping

 Wrapper leaves are typically large and have been taken good care of.
 They're usually shade-grown or protected from any excessive sun by a cloth wrapping in the field.
 Now they're all grown up and ready to become the exterior wrapper of a cigar.